 Start by collecting your writing samples, portfolios, and any necessary audition tapes.
 In order to apply to specific majors, some schools require you to submit additional materials before they decide whether or not to accept you into a specific program.
 If you don't have these materials prepared, it is a good idea to gather them and/or create what you need so you are prepared when it comes time to apply (and before you have the added stress of senior year coursework).
 Thankfully, the Common App partnered up with SlideRoom to allow students to easily submit portfolios directly through the application.
 If you have any questions about portfolios or writing samples, seek out your high school counselor - chances are they will have helpful tips for compiling all of your hard work.

 If you haven't already, think about who you might ask for a letter of recommendation.
 Some colleges require that they get at least two recommendations, one from a teacher and one from a guidance counselor, so be sure to pay close attention to what the colleges you are interested in require!

 Start College Applications

 The best advice we can offer you is to stay organized!
 Use Excel or your mobile calendar to keep track of your applications and deadlines.
-You can use this College Application Tracking Tool to help you get started.
 By keeping your information in one place, you'll be sure to meet all deadlines and know what materials are still outstanding.
-As a recent college graduate, I know that this is a great way to keep track of applications for different schools.
 If you are feeling overwhelmed and need some guidance navigating the college application process, make an appointment with our College Planning Center.